alukin/EasyCrypt/README.md

 Support of RSA based cryptography also is present for compatibility reasons.

+Please see __easycrypt-examples__ sub-project for examples

 ___Goals of EasyCrypt design are:___

 1. Provide strong cryptography swiss knife with proper parameters of all algorythms.
 2. Easy of use.
 You do not need to know how different algorithms work inside of how to combine algorytnms in the crypto system.
 You choose appropriate preset an just use it.
 3. Extensibility.
 It should be easy to add new algorythms abd configurations.
-4.
-It is written in Java and uses BouncyCastle library.
+4. It is written in Java and uses BouncyCastle library.
 It can be used as is in any JVM language.
 Java code of the library is mature and production-ready.

 ## Components